-By now, your data download is hopefully finished and it is time to upload the AIS data to the platform.
+By now, your data download is hopefully finished, and it is time to upload the taxi data to the platform.

 Click the Upload Data button in the top navigation bar:

 If you are dealing with a large CSV file, the upload might take some time.
 To reduce this time, you can use gzip compression to first compress the file locally and then upload the compressed file.